 - To meet all applicable state, FDA and other national government regulations as related to the industry.

 In addition to being of service to the eyecare industry, the members of the CLMA are also striving to be the best they can be.
-The CLMA hosts its own annual meeting and tradeshow every year.
+The CLMA hosts its own annual meeting every year.
 Here members can take educational classes as well as experience all the newest equipment and materials in the exhibit hall.
 Every 18 months the CLMA also sponsors an educational weekend for the lab consultants.

 For more information on membership to the CLMA please visit www.clma.net.